 The Laboratory monitors research and support facilities where there is a potential for environmental impact, as well as areas where past waste handling practices or accidental spills have already degraded groundwater quality.
 The groundwater beneath the site is classified by New York State as Class GA groundwater, which is defined as a source of potable water.
 Federal drinking water standards (DWS), New York State DWS, and New York State Ambient Water Quality Standards (NYS AWQS) for Class GA groundwater are used as goals for groundwater protection and remediation.
 BNL evaluates the potential impact of radiological and nonradiological contamination by comparing analytical results to the standards.
 Contaminant concentrations that are below the standards are also compared to background values to evaluate the potential effects of facility operations.
-The detection of low concentrations of facility-specific VOCs or radionuclides may provide important early indications of a contaminant release and allow for timely identification and remediation of the source.
+The detection of low concentrations of facilityspecific VOCs or radionuclides may provide important early indications of a contaminant release and allow for timely identification and remediation of the source.

-Groundwater quality at BNL is routinely monitored through a network of approximately 800 on- and off-site wells (see SER Volume II, Groundwater Status Report, for details).
-In addition to water quality assessments, water levels are routinely measured in more than 875 on- and off-site wells to assess variations in the direction and velocity of groundwater flow.
+Groundwater quality at BNL is routinely monitored through a network of approximately

+789 on- and off-site wells (see SER Volume II, Groundwater Status Report, for details).
+In addition to water quality assessments, water levels are routinely measured in more than 775 on- and off-site wells to assess variations in the direction and velocity of groundwater flow.
 Groundwater flow directions in the vicinity of the Laboratory are shown in Figure 7-1.

 The following active facilities have groundwater monitoring programs: the Sewage Treatment Plant (STP) area, Waste Management Facility (WMF), Major Petroleum Facility (MPF), Alternating Gradient Synchrotron (AGS), Relativistic Heavy Ion Collider (RHIC), and several vehicle maintenance and petroleum storage facilities.
 Inactive facilities include the former Hazardous Waste Management Facility (HWMF), two former landfill areas, Waste Concentration Facility (WCF), Brookhaven Graphite Research Reactor (BGRR), High Flux Beam Reactor (HFBR), and Brookhaven Medical Research Reactor (BMRR).
-As a result of detailed groundwater investigations, six significant VOC plumes and eight radionuclide plumes have been identified (see Figures 7-2 and 7-3).
+Maps showing the main VOC and radionuclide plumes are provided as Figures 7-2 and 7-3, respectively.